 The proposed project will be located within a noise compatible area for the proposed residential use.
 The Santa Rosa General Plan Land Use Compatibility Standards provide that noise levels for low density single family residential uses are considered normally acceptable in noise environments up to 60 dB CNEL/Ldn.
 Based on the project site's proximity from major roadways which generate higher levels of noise and the site being located in an area where noise levels are less than 60 dBA, the project will not site new sensitive receptors in an incompatible noise environment and is therefore consistent with the Land Use Compatibility Standards set forth in the General Plan.
-It should be noted that exposure of new residents to elevated community noise levels does not constitute an environmental impact because ambient community noise levels are not caused by the project.
-Rather, exposure of new residents to excessive noise levels is addressed as a land use compatibility consideration as it relates to General Plan policies.
+It should be noted that exposure of new residents to elevated community noise levels does not constitute an environmental impact because ambient community noise levels is addressed as a land use compatibility consideration as it relates to General Plan policies.
 Based on the site's location within a compatible noise environment, the siting of residents on the project site will not result in a land use conflict.